Meet the Team

 Veena Dubal is a Professor of Law and, by courtesy, Anthropology, at the University of California, Irvine.
 Her scholarship focuses broadly on law, technology, and precarious workers, combining legal and empirical analysis to explore issues of labor and inequality.
 Previously, Professor Dubal was a staff attorney and Berkeley Law Foundation fellow at the Asian Law Caucus in San Francisco, where she led programs focused on workers’ rights and civil rights.

-Alida Garcia is the VP of Advocacy at FWD.us, a bipartisan advocacy organization primarily focused on passing common sense immigration and criminal justice reform policies, and recently served as a Senior Advisor on Migration for the Biden-Harris Administration.
+Alida Garcia is the founder of Twin Impact, a political consultancy that powers organizations and campaigns.
+She previously served as the VP of Advocacy at FWD.us, a bipartisan advocacy organization primarily focused on passing common sense immigration and criminal justice reform policies, and recently served as a Senior Advisor on Migration for the Biden-Harris Administration.
 Alida has climbed the ranks as a campaign manager and political & public affairs strategist for electoral & issue advocacy campaigns.
 She is a national leader in many immigration political fights, including the #HomeisHere campaign to defend DACA, mobilizing to end Family Separation, and ending the Remain in Mexico program.

 Jill Habig (she/her) / Founder & CEO at Public Rights Project